NFFA-Europe Datashare and IDRP Scientific Data Policy

 Major terms used in this policy are explained in the Appendix 1.

 The present document follows the Guidelines on Open Access to Scientific Publications and Research Data in Horizon 2020.
-NFFA Datashare and IDRP contribute to the implementation of these Guidelines in respect to raw data collected by NFFA-Europe users in their experiments on nano-facilities by helping them in managing raw experimental data and associated metadata.
+NFFA Datashare and IDRP contribute to the implementation of these Guidelines in respect to raw data collected by investigators in their experiments on nano-facilities and can help investigators to meet a requirement, in case their Data Management Plan contains it, of managing raw experimental data and associated metadata.

 - General principles